Mikesfirst/watchify/README.md

-# movierecs
+# Watchify
-Movie recommendations based on Spotify listening history
+Unique web application that connects your Spotify listening history within the past 30 days with tailored movie and TV show recommendations.